 In order to ensure you have clean, un-contaminated drinking water in your home, it’s recommended that you have your water tested at least once a year.
 If you rely on well water for your home, you should be testing your water every six months for optimal safety and drink-ability.

 Additionally, if you live near an agricultural area, or if your region has recently experienced flooding, if your well has undergone work or repairs, you’ll want to test your water as soon as possible to ensure no contaminants have been introduced into the supply.

-Your Orange County Culligan Man is always happy to test your water and learn your individual water needs.
+Your Orange County, CA Culligan Man is always happy to test your water and learn your individual water needs.
 He or she can also make a recommendation about what kind of water treatment system or haloacetic acid water filter would be right for your home and your water supply.